Diabetic Grain Brain

 The Case Against Carbs

 Dr. Perlmutter’s book builds not only on the experience of patients in his practice but also on published scientific findings that are slowly building the case against sugar, the so-called healthy grains, and the high-carb diet that our medical establishment has been preached to us on the basis of the most flimsy evidence.
 Ever since 1975 when William Dufty wrote Sugar Blues, we have known some of the dangers of sugar, particularly fructose, amply demonstrated by Robert Lustig, M.D.,in “Sugar: The Bitter Truth.”

 William Davis, M.D., showed in his recent book Wheat Belly three excellent reasons for us to avoid eating any wheat.
 And Gary Taubes made the comprehensive and persuasive case for us to follow a very low-carb diet in his 2007 book, Good Calories, Bad Calories.

-Now, Dr. Perlmutter pulls it all together in his new book, a tour de force that is destined to save many lives.
+Now, Dr. Perlmutter pulls it all together in his book.
+It is a tour de force that is already saving many lives.

 “The best diet focuses on good fats,” he told “Baking Business” what they clearly didn’t want to hear but reported anyway.
 “There are certainly plenty of bad fats out there — hydrogenated fats and trans fats — and I am surely not referring to them.
 Good fats from eating olive oil, avocados, nuts, seeds, fish, grass fed beef, goat cheese, and fish oils are fundamentals for health, while carb-derived calories as one might get from things like bread, pasta, potatoes, below-ground vegetables, fruit and fruit juices are really things that you want to do your very best to avoid for a brain-healthy diet.”